reimagined/resolve/docs/read-side.md

 ...
 ```

-The data from a populated store is then used by a [resolver](#resolvers) to prepare final data samples in response to data requests.
+A [resolver](#resolvers) then uses the data from the store to prepare final data samples in response to data requests.

-You can force the framework to re-populate the store using events starting from the beginning of the history by deleting the Read Model storage.
-This can be useful in the development environment and when deploying an updated version of the application.
+If you delete the Read Model storage, this will force the framework to re-populate the store based on all events from the beginning of the history.
+This can be useful in the development environment and when you deploy an updated version of the application.

 Note that reSolve does not limit you on what logic you can use in a projection function implementation as long as it helps you prepare data required to answer queries.
 Depending on your requirements, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.

 ## Resolvers

-A **Read Model resolver** is the the part of a Read Model that handles data requests.
+A **resolver** is the part of a Read Model that handles data requests.
 A resolver function receives the store and request parameters.
 Based on the parameters, the resolver function pulls the required data from the store and processes it to prepare the response object.

 The code sample below demonstrate a typical Read Model implementation: